Chief wants to put 'more eyes on the street' to fight crime and change perception

 “Before they used to ride with officers,” Whiting said.
 “Now they are going to be riding by themselves so we can get more people out on the street.”

-Page 2 of 2 - The added expense of a citizen volunteer unit may require an increase in the police department's budget, Whiting said.
+The added expense of a citizen volunteer unit may require an increase in the police department's budget, Whiting said.